pandoc-jp/pandoc-doc-ja/users-guide.rst

    base URL for Slideous documents (defaults to ``slideous``) ``title-slide-attributes`` additional attributes for the title slide of reveal.js slide shows.
-   See [background in reveal.js and beamer] for an example.
+   See `background in reveal.js, beamer, and pptx`_ for an example.

 All `reveal.js configuration options`_ are available as variables.
 To turn off boolean flags that default to true in reveal.js, use ``0``.